Engee documentation

 Details

-The user antenna pattern coordinate system is specified by az-el or phi-theta.
-When az-el is specified, the parameters Azimuth angles (deg) and Elevations angles (deg) are used to specify the coordinates of the directional pattern points.
-When the phi-theta parameter is specified, the Phi angles (deg) and Theta angles (deg) parameters are used to specify the coordinates of the directional pattern points.
+The coordinate system of the radiation pattern of the user antenna is indicated by az-el or phi-theta'.
+When specifying `az-el, the Azimuth angles (deg) and Elevations angles (deg) parameters are used to set the coordinates of the points of the directional pattern.
+When specifying the phi-theta parameter, the Phi angles (deg) and Theta angles (deg) parameters are used to set the coordinates of the points in the radiation pattern.

 Dependencies